-Delph INS is a post-processing and batch productivity tool for iXblue's Inertial Navigation Systems (INS) including, Phins, Phins Subsea, Rovins, Rovins Nano.
+Delph INS is the post-processing and batch productivity tool for the iXblue’s INS subsea product range (Phins Subsea, Rovins, Rovins Nano and the Phins Compact Series).

 - Quick and easy integration in processing workflow